 Our changing program

 Australia remains Timor-Leste's largest development partner.
-Australia's aid program aligns with Timor-Leste's own development priorities as reflected in its Strategic Development Plan 2011-2030.
-Aid is becoming a smaller proportion of Timor-Leste's national budget - in 2015 Official Development Assistance accounted for less than six per cent of the budget compared to 75 per cent in 2002.
-Australia is responding by focusing on assisting Timor-Leste to use its own resources to develop the economy and alleviate poverty.
-Australia will continue to support a range of sectors that will address constraints to Timor-Leste’s critical development needs.
+Australia's development program aligns with Timor-Leste's own development priorities as reflected in its Strategic Development Plan 2011-2030.
+Development assistance is becoming a smaller proportion of Timor-Leste's national budget - in 2018 Official Development Assistance (ODA) accounted for less than four per cent of the budget, compared to 75 per cent in 2002.
+Australia is responding by concentrating on helping Timor-Leste deploy its own resources to develop the economy and alleviate poverty.
+Australia will continue to support a range of sectors that will address constraints to the country's critical development needs.